lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/model_details_say_scripts.md

 ## CARE COORDINATION

 **Team Need:**
-Patients are having to wait too long to start Care Coordination.
-We wonder if we can solve this by increasing the supply of care coordination appointments we alot to new patients; and what would happen to wait times if we increased the return visit interval for existing patients.
+Patients are having to wait longer than we'd like to start Care Coordination.
+We wonder if we can solve this by increasing the supply of care coordination appointments we alot to new patients; and/or what would happen to wait times if we increased the return visit interval for existing patients.

 **System Story:**